Entropy spectroscopy of a bilayer graphene quantum dot: Device Experimental Setup

 \section{Device \& Experimental Setup}

-The schematic of the system is shown in Fig.~\ref{fig:entropy}(a).
-It consists of a QD in thermal equilibrium with a bath of hole carriers (``reservoir''), and a charge detection circuit (``detector'').
-A current $\Iheater$ is driven through electrostatically defined constrictions called heaters.
-The ohmic resistance of the heaters causes power to be dissipated as heat.
-This induces a temperature change of the reservoir due to Joule heating~\cite{huardElectronHeatingMetallic2007}.
+The QD investigated in the main text is referred to as ``Dot A''.
+Measurements on a second QD (``Dot B'') are shown in the supplemental material~\cite{supplemental2025}.
+The system is shown in Fig.~\ref{fig:entropy}(a).
+It consists of a gate-defined QD in thermal equilibrium with a bath of hole carriers (reservoir), and a charge detection circuit (detector).
+The number of hole carriers on the QD is controlled with the plunger gate voltage $\Vpg$ by changing the addition energy $\mu_N$ required to add the $N$th carrier in its ground state, according to $\Delta\mu_{N}=\apg \abs{e} \Delta\Vpg$.
+The plunger gate leverarm $\apg \approx 0.025$ is extracted from finite bias spectroscopy measurements and found to be independent of the carrier number (see Figs.~\ref{fig:onehole}(a),~\ref{fig:twohole}(a)~\cite{supplemental2025}).
+A current $\Iheater$ is driven through electrostatically defined constrictions in the BLG called heaters.
+The ohmic resistance of the heaters causes power to be dissipated as heat, inducing a temperature change due to Joule heating~\cite{huardElectronHeatingMetallic2007}.
+A detailed description of the sample and its operation is shown in Figs.~\ref{fig:device},~\ref{fig:operation}~\cite{supplemental2025}, respectively.
+In the following, we ellaborate how the entropy of the QD can be extracted from the charge detection signal.

-Fig.~\ref{fig:entropy}(b) shows a schematic side view of the van der Waals (vdW) stack in which the QD is defined: BLG is encapsulated by hexagonal boron nitride (hBN) surrounded by a global graphite back gate ($\mathrm{BG}$) and with two layers of gold top gates: split gates SGM, SGB to form a one-dimensional channel, and finger gates to form the QD (plunger gate PG and tunneling barrier gates LB, RB).
-The top gate layers are separated by aluminum oxide ($\mathrm{AlOx}$) as a dielectric.
-The displacement field is roughly $\SI{-0.46}{\volt\per\nano\meter}$ resulting in a band gap of approximately $\SI{50}{\milli\electronvolt}$\cite{ickingTransportSpectroscopyUltraclean2022}.
-The device is operated in the hole conduction regime.
-The barriers are tuned such that there is no coupling to the left lead.
-A more detailed description of the sample and its operation can be found in Appendix~\ref{app:sample}. \\